 Changing demographics have led to a shift in how people expect to engage with organizations.
 The majority of millennials and all of Generation Z are digital natives and often prefer digital communication methods (e.g., social media, text message, video).
 Generation X and Baby Boomers now have similar digital communication expectations but still value traditional methods, including phone calls, face-to-face meetings or in-store shopping.

-When the World Health Organization declared COVID-19 a pandemic, it only accelerated the need for businesses to show up effectively through digital channels.
+The COVID-19 pandemic only accelerated the need for businesses to show up effectively through digital channels.
 Organizations had only a matter of days to determine how to stay connected to and support their key audiences without engaging them in person.
 The virtual workplace, in particular, presented new communication and technology challenges never before faced by employers.

 The proliferation of digital channels has also created an environment where people expect organizations to respond in real time whenever they want to engage a brand.
 People are always connected to their digital devices and expect the same from businesses.
 This “always-on” mentality creates an urgency that requires communicators to think differently and faster.
 Integrated communication provides clear guidance that supports quick strategic decision-making.